Join millions of Canadians who have already trusted Loans Canada

 KOHO Essential Account

-KOHO’s Essential Account is similar to its Easy Account, but with a few added benefits.
+KOHO’s Essential Account is similar to its Easy Account but with a few added benefits.
 The Essential Account comes with a fee of $4 a month or $48 a year, users can also get a 30-day free trial.

 With the KOHO Essential Account, you can earn 1% cash back on groceries, transportation, and eating and drinking.
 You’ll also earn 0.25% cash back on all other categories.
-When you make a purchase from select merchants, you can earn up to 5% cash back.
+When you purchase from select merchants, you can earn up to 5% cash back.

-Essential Account holders earn 1.5% interest on the entire balance in their account.
+Essential Account holders earn 5% interest on the entire balance in their account.

 KOHO Essential Account Key Features